 The Centre for Cellular Signal Patterns (CellPAT), headed by Professor Jørgen Kjems, addresses fundamental biological questions to identify how cells ‘talk’ to each other and their surroundings.
-The Danish National Research Foundation funds CellPAT amounting to up to DKK 61 million.
+The Danish National Research Foundation funded CellPAT amounting to up to DKK 61 million for the period 2017-2023.
+In 2023, CellPAT was granted funding for an additional four years (2024-2027).

 Jørgen Kjems is an experienced research director and one of the leading international profiles in DNA and RNA nanotechnology, with specific research interests in self-assembling DNA systems, intracellular circular RNA and genetic medicine.
 He has four years of leadership experience as the director of the Interdisciplinary Nanoscience Centre (iNANO) at Aarhus University.